TheArturthur/CoppermindScraper/Cosmere/Hoid.md

 By this era, Hoid was one of the most famous people in the entire cosmere, and was an outlaw in [[Silverlight\|Silverlight]].
 He also owed significant debts to [[Xisisrefliel\|Xisisrefliel]].

 ## Relationships
-Due to his nature as a worldhopper, Hoid has met most of the main characters in the cosmere, as well as a large quantity of side characters.
+Due to his nature as a worldhopper, Hoid has interacted with many influential (both cosmerically and locally) individuals.

 ### The Shards
 Hoid's relationships with the various [[Vessel\|Vessels]] are varied, to say the least, ranging from hate and terror to respect and camaraderie.